 If you have ever attempted a long distance relationship, you know it can be as trying as it sounds.
-As the topic comes up, people’s commiserative facial expressions are as blatantly obvious as a creeky wood floor in a noiseless room.
-And just like most loving relationships, the largest contributing factor to failed working relationships is basic communication — or the lack thereof.
+As the topic comes up, people’s commiserative facial expressions are as blatantly obvious as a wood floor creaking in a noiseless room.
+And just like most loving relationships, the largest contributing factor with failed working relationships is basic communication — or the lack thereof.

-I have been working in a remote office at Facebook as a Product Designer for almost three years now, and as a result, I’ve experienced both successes and failures while collaborating with teams.
+I have been working semi-remotely for many years now, and as a result, I’ve experienced both successes and failures while collaborating with teams.
 Whether you’re the one living away from headquarters or if your entire team is strewn across the globe, this can be a great perk for people if the housing costs aren’t affordable or the top talent resides elsewhere.

 Although a lovely perk, working remotely can be very difficult.
 Teams often times fall apart while letting the distance come between them.
 Let’s face it, it’s easy to blame failure on the fact that you’re not physically present enough to grow the relationship beyond what becomes that routine, nightly phone call echoed by those three magic words your significant other loves to hear so much.

 It’s also important to note that people aren’t always empathetic towards others for being remote in the first place.
 Sometimes people will–albeit unintentionally–signal that it’s an inconvenience you’re not actually there with them.
 Your absence can quickly make you become out of sight, and out of mind.
 You need to make it your responsibility to accommodate others more than you typically would in day-to-day work life.